-Planned Personal Development and SRE will include "healthy and respectful behaviours.
+• Planned Personal Development and SRE and Health Education will include a number of safeguarding issues as set out in the DfE statutory guidance.
 This will be appropriate to students' age and stage of development.
 It will also be underpinned by the schools' behaviour policy and pastoral support system.